 Learn how to prepare kitchari for Ayurvedic detox in a few simple steps.
-Kitchari is a traditional Ayurvedic dish made with mung dal and basmati rice, known for its gentle cleansing and digestive benefits.
+Cleansing kitchari is a traditional Ayurvedic dish made with mung dal and basmati rice, known for its gentle cleansing and digestive benefits.
 It is often used during detoxes to reset the gut and restore balance in the digestive system.

 > In This Post: Everything You'll Need For The Best Detox Kitchari Recipe